-6. Revolving Credit Facility
+Revolving Credit Facility

-On October 9, 2017, we entered into a Credit Agreement, dated as of October 10, 2017, by and among the Company, certain of the Company's subsidiaries, as borrowers (the "Borrowers") or guarantors, Wells Fargo Bank, National Association, in its capacity as administrative agent ("Wells Fargo"), and certain other financial institutions party thereto (the "Credit Agreement").
-The Credit Agreement provides for a senior secured revolving loan and letter of credit facility of up to \$335.0 million (the "Revolving Credit Facility"), and also an uncommitted accordion feature that permits us to increase the facility by an aggregate principal amount of up to \$75.0 million, subject to certain conditions, including lender consent.
-The maturity date of the Credit Agreement is October 10, 2022.
-The Credit Agreement replaces the previous \$335.0 million secured revolving credit facility, which consisted of a revolving loan facility of up to \$335.0 million and a Tranche A loan revolving loan facility of up to \$16.0 million, which was made available pursuant to the Borrowers' prior credit agreement, dated August 4, 2006, as amended.
+On April 13, 2018, in connection with the acquisition Cedar Creek, we entered into an Amended and Restated Credit Agreement, with certain of our subsidiaries as borrowers (together with us, the "Borrowers") or guarantors thereunder, Wells Fargo Bank, National Association, in its capacity as administrative agent ("Wells Fargo"), and certain other financial institutions party thereto (the "Revolving Credit Agreement").
+The Revolving Credit Agreement provides for a senior secured asset-based revolving loan and letter of credit facility (the "Revolving Credit Facility") of up to \$600 million and an uncommitted accordion feature that permits the Borrowers, with consent of the lenders, to increase the facility by an aggregate additional principal amount of up to \$150 million, which will allow borrowings of up to \$750 million under the Revolving Credit Facility.
+Letters of credit in an aggregate amount of up to \$30 million are also available under the Revolving Credit Agreement, which would reduce the amount of the revolving loans available under the Revolving Credit Facility.
+The maturity date of the Revolving Credit Agreement is October 10, 2022.
+The Revolving Credit Agreement amended and restated the Borrowers' existing \$335 million secured revolving credit facility, dated October 10, 2017.
+The proceeds from the Revolving Credit Facility were used to repay outstanding obligations under the Borrowers' existing revolving credit facility, to fund a portion of the cash consideration payable in connection with the acquisition of Cedar Creek, to fund transaction costs in connection with the acquisition and the amendment of the Revolving Credit Facility, to provide working capital and for other general corporate purposes.

-In connection with the execution and delivery of the Credit Agreement, certain of the Company's subsidiaries also entered into a Guaranty and Security Agreement with Wells Fargo (the "Guaranty and Security Agreement").
-Pursuant to the Guaranty and Security Agreement, the Borrowers' obligations under the Credit Agreement are secured by a first priority security interest in substantially all of the Company's operating subsidiaries' assets, including inventories, accounts receivable, significant real property, and proceeds from those items.
+In connection with the execution and delivery of the Revolving Credit Agreement, we also entered into, with certain of our subsidiaries, a Guaranty and Security Agreement with Wells Fargo (the "Revolving Guaranty and Security Agreement").
+Pursuant to the Revolving Guaranty and Security Agreement, the Borrowers' obligations under the Revolving Credit Agreement are secured by a security interest in substantially all of our and our subsidiaries' assets (other than real property), including inventories, accounts receivable, and proceeds from those items.

-Borrowings under the Credit Agreement will be subject to availability under the Borrowing Base (as defined in the Credit Agreement).
+Borrowings under the Revolving Credit Agreement will be subject to availability under the Borrowing Base (as that term is defined in the Revolving Credit Agreement).
 The Borrowers will be required to repay revolving loans thereunder to the extent that such revolving loans exceed the Borrowing Base then in effect.
 The Revolving Credit Facility may be prepaid in whole or in part from time to time without penalty or premium, but including all breakage costs incurred by any lender thereunder.